Lebanese Welfare Association for the Handicapped

 Electroconvulsive Therapy (ECT) at Lebanese Welfare Association for the Handicapped

-What does Lebanese Welfare Association for the Handicapped offer patients?
+What procedures are available at Lebanese Welfare Association for the Handicapped?

-Lebanese Welfare Association for the Handicapped, located in Mansouriyeh, Beirut, Lebanon offers patients Electroconvulsive Therapy (ECT) procedures among its total of 81 available procedures, across 5 different specialties
+Lebanese Welfare Association for the Handicapped, can be found in Mansouriyeh, Beirut, Lebanon and offers its patients Electroconvulsive Therapy (ECT) procedures as well as 81 other procedures, across 5 different procedure categories

 .
-Currently, there's no pricing information for Electroconvulsive Therapy (ECT) procedures at Lebanese Welfare Association for the Handicapped, as all prices are available on request only.
+At present, there is no pricing information for Electroconvulsive Therapy (ECT) procedures at Lebanese Welfare Association for the Handicapped.
+The pricing information is quite specialised, so it's only available on request.

 WHY US?